abesford/seizzmic-site-0c00b/src/pages/index.md

           experience in doing this

-          Not here to sell blockchain blah
+          We're independent and we're not here to try to sell you any one solution.

           Applying the culture, processes, business models & technologies of the